IT4063C-Fall22/final-project-classaccounts/README.md

 The interactive graphs in the results section of my notebook answer the following project questions:

-* *Which counties of the united states are most impacted by food insecurity, and what indicators like poverty, unemployment, and income are correlated to it?*
+* *Which counties of the United States are most impacted by food insecurity, and what indicators like poverty, unemployment, and income are correlated to it?*
 * *How can we predict food insecurity in the future?*

 Please check out the interactive maps on the notebook so you can view specific county food insecurity rates.